Keira Walsh: In culture and the media

-Sports media has noted that the appreciation of deeper midfielders in the women's game grew significantly following the "trailblazing" work of Walsh and Oberdorf; at the end of 2024, Walsh was still considered the benchmark in her role, with ESPN writing that she "sets the standard for modern defensive midfielders".
-Walsh is known to stay out of the spotlight – El País wrote in 2024 that "if Caroline Graham Hansen is silent, Walsh is practically invisible" – but has attracted media attention, especially around her world-record transfer, and used it to inspire young people in her hometown of Rochdale.
+Sports media noted that the appreciation of deeper midfielders in the women's game grew significantly following the "trailblazing" work of Walsh and Oberdorf.
+At the end of 2024, Walsh was still considered the benchmark in her role, with ESPN writing that she "sets the standard for modern defensive midfielders", and in 2026 the Ballon d'Or website wrote that Walsh had come to redefine the number 6 role in the women's game.
+One of the highest-paid and most marketable women's footballers, Walsh is known to stay out of the spotlight – El País wrote in 2024 that "if Caroline Graham Hansen is silent, Walsh is practically invisible" – but has attracted media attention, especially around her world-record transfer, and used it to inspire young people in her hometown of Rochdale.

-She has been nicknamed "WonderWalsh" – referencing the song "Wonderwall", a song associated with Manchester City – and described as an artist in the game, with promotion of her often linked to artistry.
+She has been nicknamed "WonderWalsh" – referencing the song "Wonderwall", a song associated with Manchester City – and "Baby Ronnie" – referencing Ronaldo, due to her elegance on the ball – and is described as an artist in the game, with promotion of her often linked to artistry.
 Nike created a marketing campaign saying that "she uses the pitch as a canvas", including projecting an image of Walsh on the facade of the National Gallery in the run-up to the 2022 Euro, and a compilation of her passing was shared by England social media to celebrate World Art Day.
 Other video clips of Walsh's ball skills have gone viral.
 A long-range pass she made in the 2019 SheBelieves Cup, taking eight Japan players out of the game to provide the assist, was quickly shared online.
 Footage of Walsh in a 2022 England training session, in which she scored a solo goal after creatively evading the members of the opposition five-a-side team, was also shared widely, particularly as it coincided with the high-profile Barcelona pursuit of her signing.